 The University of Michigan-Dearborn accepted its first students in the Fall of 1959.
 Over the intervening years the campus has developed a set of policies and practices governing faculty activity that reflect the uniqueness of the Dearborn campus.
 This handbook attempts to bring many of these policies and practices together in a single document, thereby proving a useful reference for all faculty, both new and continuing.
 The handbook serves as a supplement to the University of Michigan Faculty handbook.

 The University of Michigan-Dearborn has adopted minimum standards of academic qualifications for tenure-stream and LEO faculty which are stipulated in the Tenure-Stream and LEO Qualifications Policy, approved by the Faculty Senate in December 2016.

 The policy stipulates that the primary method for determining the qualifications of faculty is by credentials, meaning all faculty shall have an academic degree relevant to what they are teaching and at least one level above the level at which they teach, except in programs for terminal degrees.
 There are exception provisions for undergraduate, graduate, and general education instruction.

-All faculty-hiring managers must complete the Tenure Stream & LEO Lecturer Qualification Verification Form and have it signed by the college dean and the provost before making an offer of appointment.
+All faculty-hiring managers must complete the electronic Instructor Qualification Form before making an offer of appointment.